r3dg0d/vidocq/README.md

 # Vidocq - Advanced OSINT Username Search Tool

-Vidocq is a powerful OSINT (Open Source Intelligence) tool written in Rust that searches for a username across 100+ social media platforms, forums, and websites to determine if an account exists.
+Vidocq is a powerful OSINT (Open Source Intelligence) tool written in Rust that searches for a username across 450+ social media platforms, forums, and websites to determine if an account exists.
 Named after Eugène François Vidocq, the first private detective and a pioneer in criminal investigation.

 ## Features

-- 🔍 **100+ Platforms**: Searches across major social networks, forums, development platforms, gaming sites, and more
+- 🔍 **450+ Platforms**: Searches across major social networks, forums, development platforms, gaming sites, and more
-- ✅ **Zero False Positives**: Advanced site-specific detection algorithms eliminate false positives across all platforms
+- ✅ **Advanced Detection**: Sophisticated site-specific detection algorithms minimize false positives across all platforms
 - ⚡ **Smart Detection**: Intelligently detects account existence by checking URL redirects, HTTP status codes, JavaScript redirects, and parsing response bodies for "not found" messages
 - 📊 **Detailed Output**: Beautiful colored output with categories and statistics
 - 🔧 **Flexible**: JSON output mode, verbose mode, and found-only filtering